fregante/content-scripts-register-polyfill/readme.md

 ### Usage as ponyfill

-This package also exports a [ponyfill](https://ponyfill.com/), meaning you can also use it as a normal API isntead of treating it as a polyfill.
+This package also exports a [ponyfill](https://ponyfill.com/), meaning you can also use it as a normal API instead of treating it as a polyfill.
 This way it will always use the current code and never rely on Firefox’ native implementation.

 ```js
 import registerContentScript from 'content-scripts-register-polyfill/ponyfill.js';